opensearch-project/documentation-website/_observing-your-data/trace/distributed-tracing.md

 #### Option 3: Enable from an environment variable

 As an alternative to directly modifying `config/jvm.options`, you can define the properties by using an environment variable.
-This can be done in a single command when you start OpenSearch or by defining the variable with export.
+You can enable this feature in a single command when you start OpenSearch or by setting an environment variable.

 To add these flags inline when starting OpenSearch, run the following command: